slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Ryan Holiday [1987]*

 > *"Leadership is not about being followed, is about being first."
--- Dan Munro*
+-- Dan Munro *

-> *"You can tell a bully from a leader by how they treat people who disagree with them."
--- Miles K. Davis*

 > *"If you wish to control others you must control yourself."
--- Miyamoto Musashi*
+-- Miyamoto Musashi *

-> *"The only thing that gives orders is balls."
--- Tony Montana*

-> *"Effective leadership is putting first things first.
-Effective management is discipline, carrying it out."
--- Stephen Covey*

 > *"Example is not the main thing in influencing others; it is the only thing."
--- Albert Schweitzer*
+-- Albert Schweitzer *

 > *"Management has a lot to do with answers.
 Leadership is a function of questions.
-And the first question for a leader always is: «Who do we intend to be?» Not «What are we going to do?» but «Who do we intend to be?»"
+And the first question for a leader always is: «Who do we intend to be?» Not «What are we going to do?» but «Who do we intend to be?»" (...)
+"The first responsibility of a leader is to define reality.
+The last is to say thank you."
--- Max DePree*
+-- Max DePree *

 > *"One of the tests of leadership is the ability to recognize a problem before it becomes an emergency."
--- Arnold Glasow*
+-- Arnold Glasow *

 > *"If you don’t understand that you work for your mislabeled «subordinates», then you know nothing of leadership.
 You know only tyranny."
--- Dee Hock*
+-- Dee Hock *

 > *"Leadership is the capacity to translate vision into reality."
--- Warren Bennis*
+-- Warren Bennis *

 > *"The leader has to be practical and a realist, yet must talk the language of the visionary and the idealist."
--- Eric Hoffer*
+-- Eric Hoffer *

-> *"The first responsibility of a leader is to define reality.
-The last is to say thank you."
--- Max DePree*

 > *"The key to successful leadership today is influence, not authority."
--- Kenneth Blanchard*
+-- Kenneth Blanchard *

 > *"The function of leadership is to produce more leaders, not more followers."
--- Ralph Nader*
+-- Ralph Nader *

 > *"Lead and inspire people.
 Don’t try to manage and manipulate people.
 Inventories can be managed but people must be lead."
--- Ross Perot*
+-- Ross Perot *

 > *"If your actions inspire others to dream more, learn more, do more and become more, you are a leader."
--- John Quincy Adams*
+-- John Quincy Adams *

+> *"The only thing that gives orders is balls."
+-- Tony Montana {fictional}*

 ### On vision

 > *"Vision without action is a daydream.
 Action with without vision is a nightmare."
--- Proverb*
+-- vox populi*

 > *"If I have seen farther than others, it is because I was standing on the shoulders of giants."
 -- Isaac Newton [1642]*